Budget Development Policy

 - If for any other reason the Operating Budget is deemed to be inappropriate, it may be adjusted.
 In a case where a lower amount is approved, the excess funds would normally go into the Granting Budget.
 If a higher amount is approved, the additional funds would normally come from OTF’s reserves.

-3.3 Partnership Investments Allocation
+3.3 Partnership Investments Budget

 3.4 Other Program Budgets